skybet/skybet.github.io/_posts/2017-10-17-jirar-introduction.md

 Next, it runs a Rmd script ([R Markdown](http://rmarkdown.rstudio.com/)) to generate the graphics from that CSV file.
 Optionally, if you have added your confluence details in `atlassianDetails.sh`, it uploads the report to confluence for others to see.

-Read the jiraR README for advice on setting up customfields to power the worktype and spend charts.
+Read the jiraR [README](https://github.com/skybet/jirar/blob/master/README.md) for advice on setting up Jira’s CustomFields to power the worktype and spend charts.

 ## Summary